NguyenTrongPhuc552003/reinforcement-automative-hexapod/docs/hardware.md

 |     | Knee  | 9            | Secondary  |
 |_____| Ankle | 10           | Secondary  |

-Note: The secondary controller is optional.
-If using only one controller, leg 5's knee and ankle joints must be remapped to unused channels or a different solution implemented.

 ## MPU6050 IMU Configuration

 The MPU6050 provides orientation data for the hexapod: